-This amazingly optimistic gentle lady ensured her enthusiasm brought assistance to the communities in which she settled.
+This amazingly optimistic gentle lady ensured her enthusiasm brought assistance to the Communities in which she settled.

 During WW2 she held a commercial license to fly twin-engine planes.
 She arranged a deal to collect Jaguar cars at various ports to deliver them to customers across America

-Elizabeth Farrell arrived on a vacation but she loved the country.
-She set up home in North Mayo.
-She purchased the old Sheaun School in Ballycroy from the parish priest, Fr.
-Morrison as she had fallen in love with Mayo.
+Elizabeth Farrell arrived on a vacation in Ireland but she loved this country.
+She set up home in north Mayo.
+She purchased the old Sheaun School in Ballycroy from the parish priest Fr.
+Morrison.
 She set up a meeting in Drumgallagh National School to organize a committee to assist in the Ballycroy area.

-Elizabeth Farrell brought the first chiropodist service monthly to the Centre.
-The Bus Eireann local service was another credit to her unfailing concern for all citizens in North Mayo.
+Elizabeth Farrell brought the first chiropodist service monthly to the centre.
+Bus Eireann Local Service was another credit to her unfailing concern for all citizens in north Mayo.
 She was instrumental during 1980 in the acquisition of piped water in the area.

-Elizabeth Farrell endeared herself to her Westport neighbours, colleagues, plus her friends.
-She was involved with many organizations that benefited from her hard work including The Irish Guide Dog Trust.
+When she moved several years later Elizabeth Farrell endeared herself to her Westport neighbours, colleagues & her friends.
+She was involved with numerous organizations that benefited from her hard work, one included was The Irish Guide Dog Trust.

-As a member of Westport Historical Society have many fond memories of Elizabeth Farrell during our various meetings plus events…..She was always so interesting and cheerful.
+As a member of Westport Historical Society have many fond memories of Elizabeth Farrell during our various meetings plus events.
+She was always so interesting and cheerful.
+(NBC)

-Mayo News, Elizabeth Farrell, Obituary, 25th November 2014
+The Mayo News Elizabeth Farrell 25th November 2014 (Obituary)